eng3844f17/eng3844f17.github.io/_projects/p2-visuals.md

 - Appropriate application of visualization conventions: Incorporates meaningful use of space and shapes to define and express your data story
 - Ethically represents your findings: Data represents your findings without masking its flaws or creating an unbalanced relationship between datum.
 - Legend articulates relationships clearly
-- Incorporates contextual details that amplify your main narrative
 - Semantically-rich SVG markup